felix-varghese/lprofiler/README.md

 ## Overview

-`lprofiler` is a lightweight profiling library for C that allows you to measure and analyze the performance of different code blocks by tracking their execution times.
-It helps identify performance bottlenecks and optimize code efficiency.
+`lprofiler` is a lightweight cross-platform profiling library for C that allows you to measure and analyze the performance of blocks of code.
+Use it with your (embedded) C code to identify performance bottlenecks.

 ## Features

-- Easy-to-use functions for quickly profiling C code
+- Cross-platform, dependency-free
+- Easy-to-use, in-place profiling support (see usage)
 - Measures average and maximum execution times
-- Macro for convenient in-place profiling
-- Easy to setup and use, no non-standard dependencies
 - Easy to extend with your own functionality

 ## Installation

-Simply include `lprofiler.h` and `lprofiler.c` in your project.
+Include `lprofiler.h` and `lprofiler.c` in your project.
 No external dependencies are required.

 ## Usage

 ### Quick-start / Example

 The following example should work as-is when compiled in a linux/gcc environment.
+You might need to customize the get_ticks() function for embedded platforms.

 Compile with:
 ```